Goodgulf281/Unity-Formation-Movement2.0/README.md

 ![Environment](/Images/f17.png)
 ![Environment](/Images/f18.png)

 The Seeker and AIDestinationSetter scripts are part of the AStarPathfinding solution.
-AIPathWithEvents inherits from AStarPathfinding's AIPath script.
+AIPathWithEvents inherits from AStarPathfinding's AIPath script; it adds an event to indicate the formation reached its destination.

 ## Movement Animation